jina-ai/finetuner/docs/get-started/how-it-works.md

 # {octicon}`question` How Does it Work?

-From an algorithmic perspective,
-Finetuner leverages the contrastive approach to improve models for similarity matching.
+Finetuner is a framework to improve models that encode data into embedding for similarity matching.
+From an algorithmic perspective, it leverages the contrastive learning approach.
+This involves three steps:

 ## Step 1: Build embedding model

+Finetuner interprets the architecture of an existing (pre-trained model) which we call backbone.
+Those model might not be an embedding model upfront and the architecture not suitable for training it to encode data into embeddings.
-Finetuner interprets the backbone model architecture, removes the default *head*, applies *pooling* and freezes layers that do not need to be trained.
+Therefore, Finetuner removes the default *head*, applies *pooling* and freezes layers that do not need to be trained.

-For an image classification task (e.g. cats and dogs), Finetuner is going to remove the classification head (cat-dog classifier) and turn your model into an *embedding model*.
+For instance, Finetuner will turn an image classification model, e.g., to separate cats from dogs, into an *embedding model*. by removing the classification head (cat-dog classifier).

 This embedding model does not make predictions or outputs a probability, but instead outputs a feature vector to represent your data.